Sofia Richie Shows Plenty Of Leg At NYFW

 Sofia Richie’s long, toned legs were on full display in the pink gown.
 However, before stepping out for her night on the town, she was spotted rocking a much more casual look as she donned cheetah print pants and a graphic tee that read, “16% Model, 24% Independent, 21% LA, 17% Fam, 22% Virgo.”

-Sofia, who is the daughter of music icon, singer Lionel Richie, is currently dating Kourtney Kardashian’s former boyfriend, and baby daddy, Scott Disick.
+Sofia, who is the daughter of music icon and singer Lionel Richie, is currently dating Kourtney Kardashian’s former boyfriend, and baby daddy, Scott Disick.
 However, Scott seemingly did not accompany his girlfriend to New York for Fashion Week as she was spotted looking stylish in multiple looks at different Fashion Week events while hitting up the fashion shows solo or with gal pals.

 View this post on Instagram